amejiarosario/dsa.js-data-structures-algorithms-javascript/notes.md

 # Roadmap
+- [ ] PDF: callouts and emojis are not showing correctly
 - [x] Writeup on balancing trees
 - [ ] `BinaryTree` implementation on its own.
 So far, we only have BST.
 - [ ] TreeSet should be able to store objects.
 Does it need a comparator? on BST in case node's values are not just numbers but also objects.